ethanstrominger/calendargroup/docs/test-strategy.md

 Objective

 Join calendars from three URLs for calendars in the ical text to create a new calendar that includes all the events.
-This must use icalObject.
-IcalObject has a single property events which is an array of type AggEvent.
+This must use eventData.
+EventData has a single property events which is an array of type AggEvent.

 localhost:3000/calendar/softwarecraft

 IcalUtis Functions implemented

-getIcalTextFromEvents(aggEvent: AggEvent[]) - returns text in ical format getIcalObjectFromText(icalText: string) - returns an icalObject - icalObject.events => AggEvent[]
+getIcalTextFromEvents(aggEvent: AggEvent[]) - returns text in ical format getEventDataFromText(icalText: string) - returns an eventData - eventData.events => AggEvent[]

 Note: getIcalTextFromEvents is currently used for generating test data, no texts for this.